cd-barratt/Life_on_the_edge.github.io/Vignette.md

  ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/csv_6.png)

-### 10b.
-Genomic offset
+### 11. Genomic offset
 [Genomic offset text update]

-### 10c.
-Quantify local adaptations
+### 12. Quantify local adaptations
 [quantify local adapations text update]

-### 11. Sensitivity
+### 13. Sensitivity
 If you are satisfied with the LFMM and RDA analyses (having explored how changing the GIF and/or standard deviation parameters affects the output candidate SNPs), we can continue with the rest of the analysis.
-To continue with the rest of the ‘Sensitivity and adaptive capcity’ analysis, we submit the following code embedded in a shell script:
+To continue with the rest of the ‘Sensitivity’ analysis, we submit the following code embedded in a shell script:

 ``` singularity exec ./bioconductor_3.14.sif Rscript ./-scripts-/run_LOE_sensitivity.R ‘Afrixalus_fornasini’ ```